benjaminion/upgrading-ethereum-book/src/book.md

 Historical note: Since sync committee participation is rare for any given validator, and since rewards are significant, there were [concerns](https://github.com/ethereum/consensus-specs/issues/2448) with earlier designs that the resulting [variance in rewards](TODO) for validators would be quite unfair.
 Small stakers might prefer to join staking pools rather than solo stake in order to smooth out the variance, similarly to how proof of work mining pools have sprung up.

 One [suggested approach](https://github.com/ethereum/consensus-specs/pull/2450) to reducing the variance was not to reward sync committee participation at all, but rather to raise overall reward levels for everyone and to penalise the sync committee validators if they did not participate.
-Ultimately the [approach adopted](https://github.com/ethereum/consensus-specs/pull/2453) was to reduce the length of sync committees (meaning lower rewards, but more often), reduce the proportion of total reward for participation, and introduce a penalty for non-partipcation &ndash; kind of half-way to the other proposal.
+Ultimately the [approach adopted](https://github.com/ethereum/consensus-specs/pull/2453) was to reduce the length of sync committees (meaning lower rewards, but more often), reduce the proportion of total reward for participation, and introduce a penalty for non-participation &ndash; kind of half-way to the other proposal.

 The main reasons[^fn-sync-penalties] for not adopting the former proposal, although it is elegant, seem to be around the psychology of being explicitly penalised but never explicitly rewarded.
 The penalty for not participating in a sync committee would be substantially bigger than the attestation reward over an epoch.
 In addition, participation is not entirely in the validator's own hands: it depends on the next block proposer being on the right fork.
 There were also concerns about changing the [clean relationship](/part2/economics/rewards#remarks-on-proposer-rewards) between proposer rewards and the value of the duties they include in blocks.

-[^fn-sync-penalities]: The quite interesting discussion remains on the [Ethereum R&D Discord](https://discord.com/channels/595666850260713488/595701319793377299/847063172174577744).
+[^fn-sync-penalties]: The quite interesting discussion remains on the [Ethereum R&D Discord](https://discord.com/channels/595666850260713488/595701319793377299/847063172174577744).

 #### Remarks on penalties